 The gap in urbanization outcomes and geographic traits between Europe and Africa raise the question whether the global patterns detected in the earlier section also operate within continents.
-Using the 10-percent threshold model as our test case, we introduce continent-level interactions with each of the geographic variables.
-Table 5 presents the results using the spatial HAC estimator for the base model including continent fixed effects at the 10-percent urbanization threshold.
-Cultivation suitability, distance to the coast, and order of streams appear statistically significant in all six continents.
-Perhaps surprisingly, frost and elevation do not exert a significant effect on the timing of urbanization in Europe, and they are statistically less significant in Africa and Asia.
+Using the 5.67 inhabitant per km2 threshold model as our test case, we introduce continent-level interactions with each of the geographic variables.
+Table 6 presents the results using the spatial HAC estimator for the base model including continent fixed effects.
+Cultivation suitability, distance to the coast, elevation, and order of streams appear statistically significant in all six continents.
+Perhaps surprisingly, frost does not exert a significant effect on the timing of urbanization in Europe and South America.
 Apart from the robustness across continents, we test the restriction of parameter equality across all continents using a spatially-explicit Chow test (Anselin, 1988).
 Results from the test on the model parameters reveal systematic variation across continents, for each variable separately as well as overall.

 The estimated coefficients for the continuous explanatory variables are elasticities, describing how sensitive the onset of urbanization is to various factors.
 The cultivation suitability elasticity of the onset of urbanization is highest in Europe and South America.
 Concurrently, Europe has the lowest coastal distance elasticity.
-The elevation elasticity is practically zero in Europe, but interestingly positive in Australia and negative in North America.
-The effect of the order of streams is relatively similar across continents, except for Australia, and the impact of frost is relatively high in the Americas and, to a lesser extent, in Australia.
+The elevation elasticity is negative in Europe, Africa, and North America, but interestingly positive in Asia, South America and Australia.
+The effect of the order of streams is relatively similar across continents, and the impact of frost is felt most in North America.

 The effects described above might be more intuitively interpreted if we recast them in terms of their original units of measurement and calculated continent-specific marginal effects at the sample means of each continent.
-The bottom of Table 5 presents the number of years earlier a location reaches the 10% urbanization threshold based on the parameters presented in the top half of the table, and the mean sample values from Table 4.
+The bottom of Table 6 presents the number of years earlier a location reaches the $5.67/\mathrm{km^2}$ inhabitant threshold based on the parameters presented in the top half of the table, and the mean sample values from Table 5.
 The results show that large differences appear across the continents.
-Except for frost and elevation, marginal effects at the sample mean are invariably highest in Europe.
-Although many of the effects, measured in years, appear small, one should keep in mind that the vast majority of cells that experienced urbanization at the 10% level, did so less than 200 years ago.
-From that perspective, the effects of distance to the coast and order of streams in Europe, and of order of streams in the Americas and Australia are quite substantial.
+Except for frost, marginal effects at the sample mean are invariably highest in Europe.
+Although many of the effects, measured in years, appear small, one should note that the vast majority of cells that reached $5.67/\mathrm{km^2}$ inhabitants, did so less than 200 years ago, and that cells outside of Europe reached this threshold on average between only 4 and 17 years ago.